squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

   Custom status types will also be supported.

-- __Hover cards__: as a further component in the toolkit of technical writing, [hover cards] will allow to arrange content in grids, which is especially useful for overview pages.
+- __Hover cards__: as a further component in the toolkit of technical writing, [hover cards] will allow arranging content in grids, which is especially useful for overview pages.
 They will allow to arrange arbitrary content in grids, including code blocks, admonitions, etc.

 - __Blog support__: blogging support is still [under investigation] and expected to be one of the major additions in 2022.
-Blogging will perfectly integrate with writing documentation, allowing to use all components that are available in Material for MkDocs.
+Blogging will perfectly integrate with writing documentation, allowing to use all components available in Material for MkDocs.

 This list is incomplete.
 Additionally, many new smaller features will be added next year, just as in 2021.
 You can follow [@squidfunk on Twitter] to stay